 Multi-billion dollar market opportunities don’t come along every year, so it’s no surprise that every data security vendor under the sun has come forward with a plethora of content outlining the perils of the new world order post-GDPR.
 Maybe you’ve heeded one of their calls to action already and now your customer data is locked down tighter than a marshmallow in a vice.
 Congratulations!
 You’ve got nothing to worry about, there’s no way that any breach is going to occur on your watch?
 You’re fully compliant… or are you?

-Organisations seem to be responding to GDPR by taking steps to ensure that their customer data is not hacked in the way that LinkedIn, Sony and the NHS have been over recent years.
+Organizations seem to be responding to GDPR by taking steps to ensure that their customer data is not hacked in the way that LinkedIn, Sony and the NHS have been over recent years.
 Data security is important - attacks are becoming more frequent and sophisticated and, under GDPR, fines for breaches will rise - but this does not address the entire scope of the new legislation.
 GDPR will provide EU consumers with enhanced rights with regards to their personal data which go beyond ensuring this information is kept securely.
-I won’t list these rights now (you can read more by clicking here), but under GDPR organisations will need to prove that they have the right to collect and use customer information.
-In most cases, organisations will need to demonstrate consent from the customer to process and store their personal details or to receive communications from the organisation.
+I won’t list these rights now (you can read more by clicking here), but under GDPR organizations will need to prove that they have the right to collect and use customer information.
+In most cases, organizations will need to demonstrate consent from the customer to process and store their personal details or to receive communications from the organization.

 Next week, I will revisit this topic to offer some practical advice for GDPR best practice.
 I will also outline the GDPR compliance proposition from Celebrus, which overcomes this challenge through leveraging the new consent management functionality within our real time CDP.
 Our solution provides complete control and visibility of your data, enabling GDPR compliance by ensuring a legal basis for processing exists for all customer data it transfers to systems of insight and engagement.